jundalisay/sp/content/en/research/yogananda/autobiography/chapter-44.md

 “The ashram residents are wholly at your disposal; please call on them for any service.”
 With characteristic courtesy, the Mahatma handed me this hastily-written note as Mr. Desai led our party from the writing room toward the guest house.

 Our guide led us through orchards and flowering fields to a tile- roofed building with latticed windows.

-A front-yard well, twenty-five feet across, was used, Mr. Desai said, for watering stock; near-by stood a revolving cement wheel for threshing rice.
+A front-yard well, 25 feet across, was used, Mr. Desai said, for watering stock; near-by stood a revolving cement wheel for threshing rice.
 Each of our small bedrooms proved to contain only the irreducible minimum-a bed, handmade of rope.

 The whitewashed kitchen boasted a faucet in one corner and a fire pit for cooking in another.
 Simple Arcadian sounds reached our ears-the cries of crows and sparrows, the lowing of cattle, and the rap of chisels being used to chip stones.

 Observing Mr. Wright’s travel diary, Mr. Desai opened a page and wrote on it a list of Satyagraha 44-2 vows taken by all the Mahatma’s strict followers (satyagrahis):